PEth vs. EtG TestingPhosphatidylethanol (PEth) and ethyl glucuronide (EtG) are both direct and specific biomarkers of alcohol.

 |> 210||Excessive alcohol consumption in the past month prior to sample collection.|

 Advantages: PEth testing can monitor abstinence, drinking behaviour and identify relapse.
 It can also verify whether individuals have changed their patterns of alcohol consumption.

 EtG testing is the most reliable hair test when determining the levels of alcohol consumed.
 Detection of the biomarker can show a change in pattern of alcohol consumption.
 When an individual stops drinking, the levels of EtG in hair decrease in a linear pattern over 3–6 months.

 However, EtG may be lost through the use of hair dye and excessive hair washing.
-For this reason, AlphaBiolabs determines alcohol abuse in head hair by detecting two metabolites of alcohol: EtG and fatty acid ethyl esters (FAEEs).
+For this reason, AlphaBiolabs determines alcohol abuse in head hair by detecting two metabolites of alcohol: EtG and the second metabolite is a fatty acid ethyl ester (FAEE); ethyl palmitate (EtPa).

-These biomarkers are incorporated into the hair via different routes: EtG via sweat and FAEEs via sebum (an oily substance secreted by glands in the scalp).
-By performing both EtG and FAEE analyses in head hair testing we can better build evidence to support the diagnosis of chronic excessive alcohol consumption with a greater degree of certainty.
+These markers of alcohol intake are incorporated into the hair via different routes: EtG via sweat and EtPa via sebum (an oily substance secreted by glands in the

 If head hair is not available for testing, body hair can be used, but this only measures EtG.

 The time period would also be more approximate due to the nature of body hair growth.
 Chest, arm, leg and beard hair can be analysed to provide up to a 12-month overview.
 In the case of body hair testing, we would also recommend a blood test to detect alcohol biomarkers, in conjunction with clinical assessment, to gain a greater insight into an individual’s alcohol use.